 4. Help solve a problem

 There is a high chance that a customer left simply because they could not understand how to make the right purchase.
-It could be a doubt about the product size, the quality or the quantities available for sale.
-Instead of just offering a discount, another way to recover an abandoned cart, is to help them make a purchase decision.
+It could be a doubt about the product size, the quality, or the quantities available for sale.
+Instead of just offering a discount, another way to recover an abandoned cart is to help them make a purchase decision.

 5. Remind them what they left behind

 Sometimes, all it takes is reminding the customer of what they left behind and why they were looking for those products in the first place.
-No discounts needed; just make your push message sound like a subtle nudge instead of a sales pitch.
+No discounts are needed; make your push message sound like a subtle nudge instead of a sales pitch.

 6. Retain your brand personality

-7. Be absolutely specific
+7. Be specific